-Our Highland lamb is grass fed and naturally reared to provide meat which is tender and full of flavour.
-Lamb is generally sourced from the North East of Scotland and hand selected to strict weight specifications.
-It is then hung on the bone for a minimum of 5 days before being butchered into required cuts.
+Our lamb is grass fed and naturally reared to provide meat which is tender and full of flavour.
+Lamb is sourced from the North East of Scotland where possible but will come from the rest of UK in order to meet specification and demand.

 Know your lamb cuts: